 THE LATINO ENROLLMENT INSTITUTE

 The Latino Enrollment Institute (LEI) is a program founded and led by the University of Notre Dame in response to national data indicating that Latinos are both the fastest-growing segment of the Catholic Church in the United States, and the most underserved by Catholic schools.
-Featuring presentations by clergy and school leaders with demonstrated success in reaching out to and serving the Latino community, the LEI provides pastors and school principals with clear and concrete school-culture and marketing strategies to make Catholic schools available, accessible, and affordable to Latino children and families.
-Since 2012, the LEI has contributed to a 30% increase in Latino enrollment—4,108 students—across 225 schools in 94 dioceses in 43 states.
+Featuring presentations by elementary school leaders with demonstrated success in engaging the Latino community, the LEI provides school principals and pastors with clear and concrete strategies to transform their schools to attract and serve Latino students more effectively.

 “The vibrant Hispanic presence in the US Catholic Church continues to grow steadily, bringing life to our parishes across the nation.
 Today, we are called to bring this thriving presence to our Catholic Schools, by increasing representation of Hispanic students in our classrooms.
 In the Archdiocese of Washington we are delighted to partner with the Crimsonbridge Foundation, as we continue to build inclusive schools in our region.
 The most important tool that parents, parishioners, and the Church can give to a child is the foundation of a Christian education, through which we teach how faith and science are complementary, we build our talents to put them in God’s service, and together, in faith, we are forming the next Catholic generation.”